From selling fruits in bus stand to building a Rs 450 crore turnover fruit and vegetable chain, the inspiring rise of an entrepreneur

 The brothers (then 18 and 20 years of age) opened a fruit shop in Coimbatore and took turns running the shop during their off-duty hours.

-“The shop was named ‘Pazhamudir Nilayam’ and the year was 1965,” says Senthil Natarajan, CEO of KPN Farm Fresh Private Limited and Natarajan’s son, tracing the history of ‘Kovai Pazhamudir Nilayam,’ a Coimbatore based 40 outlet strong fruit and vegetable retail chain that achieved a combined turnover of Rs.220 crore this year.
+“The shop was named ‘Pazhamudir Nilayam’ and the year was 1965,” says Senthil Natarajan, CEO of KPN Farm Fresh Private Limited and Natarajan’s son, tracing the history of ‘Kovai Pazhamudir Nilayam,’ a Coimbatore based 55-outlet strong fruit and vegetable retail chain that achieved a combined turnover of Rs.450 crore during FY 2020-21, a remarkable increase of around Rs 70 crore from the previous year.

 By 1983 Pazhamudir Nilayam had four shops in Coimbatore and Natarajan’s two younger brothers too were involved in the business.